Godin joins Atleti's growing injury list

 Godin joins a concerning injury list for coach Diego Simeone with defenders Stefan Savic and Filipe Luis already sidelined along with Spain internationals Koke and Diego Costa.

-Atletico travels to Real Betis on Monday (AEDT) before hosting Real Madrid, then it takes on another local rival in Rayo Vallecano on 17 February.
+Atletico travels to Real Betis on Monday (NZDT) before hosting Real Madrid, then it takes on another local rival in Rayo Vallecano on 17 February.

-Watch the Madrid derby LIVE on beIN SPORTS on 10 February from 2.15am (AEDT)

 Simeone's side are second in the LaLiga table, five points behind leaders Barcelona, having won six of their last seven games in the league.